 If bash is invoked with the name sh, it tries to mimic the startup behavior of historical versions of sh as closely as possible, while conforming to the POSIX standard as well.
-When invoked as an interactive login shell, or a non-interactive shell with the --login option, it first attempts to read and execute commands from /etc/profile and $\tilde{\prime}$ , profile, in that order.
+When invoked as an interactive login shell, or a non-interactive shell with the --login option, it first attempts to read and execute commands from /etc/profile and ~.profile, in that order.
 The --noprofile option may be used to inhibit this behavior.
 When invoked as an interactive shell with the name sh, bash looks for the variable ENV, expands its value if it is defined, and uses the expanded value as the name of a file to read and execute.
 Since a shell invoked as sh does not attempt to read and execute commands from any other startup files, the --rcfile option has no effect.
 A non-interactive shell invoked with the name sh does not attempt to read any other startup files.
 When invoked as sh, bash enters posix mode after the startup files are read.

-When bash is started in posix mode, as with the --posix command line option, it follows the POSIX standard for startup files.
+When bash is started in posix mode, as with the -posix command line option, it follows the POSIX standard for startup files.
 In this mode, interactive shells expand the ENV variable and commands are read and executed from the file whose name is the expanded value.
 No other startup files are read.

-Bash attempts to determine when it is being run by the remote shell daemon, usually rshd.
-If bash determines it is being run by rshd, it reads and executes commands from 7.bashrc, if that file exists and is readable.
+Bash attempts to determine when it is being run with its standard input connected to a a network connection, as if by the remote shell daemon, usually rshd, or the secure shell daemon sshd.
+If bash determines it is being run in this fashion, it reads and executes commands from $\tilde{}.bashrc$, if that file exists and is readable.
 It will not do this if invoked as sh.
 The --norc option may be used to inhibit this behavior, and the --rcfile option may be used to force another file to be read, but rshd does not generally invoke the shell with those options or allow them to be specified.

-If the shell is started with the effective user (group) id not equal to the real user (group) id, and the $-\mathbf{p}$ option is not supplied, no startup files are read, shell functions are not inherited from the environment, the SHELLOPTS variable, if it appears in the environment, is ignored, and the effective user id is set to the real user id.
+If the shell is started with the effective user (group) id not equal to the real user (group) id, and the $-\mathbf{p}$ option is not supplied, no startup files are read, shell functions are not inherited from the environment, the SHELLOPTS, BASHOPTS, CDPATH, and GLOBIGNORE variables, if they appear in the environment, are ignored, and the effective user id is set to the real user id.
 If the $-\mathbf{p}$ option is supplied at invocation, the startup behavior is the same, but the effective user id is not reset.